NicholasBerryman/ArduinoClassResources/CodeInformation.md

 Any programming language must represent real-life information in some way in order to allow actions to be formed in response to this information.
 Data in C++ may be represented in 3 ways:
 * Literals
-	* Values directly typed in e.g. 4, 'a',
+	* Values directly typed into the code
+	* e.g. 4, 'a', "Hello World"
 * Variables
+	* Names given to a block of memory that contains some data.
+	*
 * Return values
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgxODQwMjkxLC0xNjc5Njc5MjgxXX0=
+eyJoaXN0b3J5IjpbLTMxNTY5MjcxNiwtMTY3OTY3OTI4MV19
 -->